-‘Vanderpump Rules’ Fans React To Tom Schwartz’ Brutal, Shocking Fight With Wife Katie Maloney
+‘Vanderpump Rules’ Fans React To Tom Schwartz’s Shocking Fight With Wife Katie Maloney

-Vanderpump Rules fans are reacting to Tom Schwartz’ brutal fight with his wife Katie Maloney-Schwartz.
+Vanderpump Rules fans are reacting to Tom Schwartz’s brutal fight with his wife, Katie Maloney-Schwartz.
 On the most recent episode of the Bravo reality show, the TomTom co-owner publicly lashed out at his wife of three years following her reaction to a prank, and some viewers think he went too far.

 The drama started after Randall Emmett hired fake police officers to crash a group birthday party and arrest Tom Sandoval for “vandalism.”
 While most of the Vanderpump Rules stars thought the prank was funny, Katie didn’t see anything amusing about seeing a friend handcuffed and put into the back of a police car.

-After telling Katie to “shut up,” Schwartz told her she was “ruining a great moment.”
+But Schwartz wasn’t having any of his wife’s negativity.
+After telling Katie to “shut up,” Tom told her she was “ruining a great moment.”

 “Nobody gives a sh*t about your opinion,” Schwartz told his wife, per E!
 News.
 “I’ve never been more turned off in my life.”

-Schwartz also announced to the group, “That’s why I don’t have sex with her.”
+He also announced to the group, “That’s why I don’t have sex with her.”

-Schwartz went on to call Katie a “moron,” and “idiot” and “so gross” in front of all of their friends.
+Tom went on to call Katie a “moron,” an “idiot,” and “so gross” in front of all of their friends.

 While Tom Sandoval and Beau Clark tried to step in to warn Schwartz not to talk that way about his wife, he wasn’t having it.